Categories

 See how Hamilton was able to RISE UP During His Days as a Soldier

 Alexander Hamilton had a distinguished military career that began during the American Revolutionary War.
 At the young age of 19, he became a captain of artillery and served under George Washington.
-He played a pivotal role in several battles, including the Battle of Monmouth and the decisive Battle of Yorktown where he led a daring charge on British forces.
+He played a pivotal role in several battles, including the Battle of Monmouth and the decisive Battle of Yorktown, where he led a daring charge on British forces.
 Following the war, he continued to serve in the military as an aide-de-camp to Washington, helping to put down the Whiskey Rebellion.
 Hamilton’s military career enhanced his reputation and leadership abilities and helped him become one of America’s founding fathers.

 Today you can visit the Anderson House on Embassy Row in Dupont Circle to get a glimpse of his military career.
 The house features a portrait of Hamilton that was donated by his family.
 The home also contains several items belonging to the Society of the Cincinnati, a guild that Hamilton belonged to.
 The guild was devoted to upholding the ideals and fellowships of the Continental Army.